-Even if, for some reason, we should fail to get a workable budget agreement, that does not mean the fight against the deficit is over.
-The President will use his veto to try to keep spending in line, and his like-minded supporters in Congress are likely to sustain him in many cases.
-A case can be made, in fact, that hand-to-hand combat over individual programs may be preferable to swallowing whole the House-passed budget, which increases domestic spending with tax increases and has no real, credible impact on the deficit.
+E. Even if we fail to pass the conference agreement, or fail to implement it, that does not mean the fight against the deficit is over.
+The President will use his veto to try to keep spending in line, and he has a lot of supporters who will help him sustain those vetoes.
+In many areas hand-to-hand combat over specific programs may achieve more real results.